How to Get Help for an Alcoholic.

 Educate First: What Is Alcoholism?

-Alcoholism, or Alcohol Use Disorder, is a real condition that millions of people in the United States and all over the world struggle with.
+Alcoholism, or Alcohol Use Disorder, is a real condition that millions of people in the United States struggle with and can be seen as problematic all over the world.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines it as:

 Problem drinking that becomes severe is given the medical diagnosis of “alcohol use disorder” or AUD.
 AUD is a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.